The Ao Dai dress in Vietnam has long been a symbol of Vietnamese women’s clothing. But the Vietnamese Ao Dai dress was designed in the early 1900s.

 A short film by Gabriel Veyre that has survived today (early 1900s Video)

 This film is fascinating since not only do we get a glimpse of what Vietnam was like during this time, but we can also see the contrast between what the French wore and the Vietnamese wore and how very different their clothing was.

 You can also clearly see the Chinese influence in Vietnam as they are standing outside a building that looks like an old French shop house in the old quarters of Hanoi, and there is Chinese writing on the outside of the buildings.

 Also, we can see that the men, women, and children all had on the same kind of loose-fitting shorter Ao Dais, and some looked to even have on a skirt that would have been more of the fashion for North Vietnam.

 Traditional Vietnamese clothing before the Ao Dai dress differed greatly from what many may think.
 This small film by Gabriel Veyre gives a glimpse into Vietnamese clothing during that period.

-At A Bus On A Dusty Road, we talk about all things to do with culture, travel, life, sailing, and ex-pat living.
+At A Bus On A Dusty Road, we talk about everything about culture, travel, life, sailing, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.